 1836 Election Results Jackson vs Clay

-President President Jackson decided not to run for re-election.
+President Jackson decided not to run for re-election.
 He called on the Democrats to hold a convention of the people.
-The convention unanimously selected Martin Van Buren to be the Democratic Presidential nominee, since Van Buren was the hand picked successor chosen by President Jackson.
+The convention unanimously selected Martin Van Buren to be the Democratic Presidential nominee, since Van Buren was the hand-picked successor chosen by President Jackson.
 The Whig party was not strong enough to hold a national convention.
 As a result, they were not able to nominate one national candidate.
 Instead, the Whigs nominated several regional candidates.
 With multiple candidates, the Whig party hoped to deny Van Buren a majority, and throw the election to House of Representatives

-In the 1836 campaign the issue of slavery became important for the first time.
+In the 1836 campaign, the issue of slavery became important for the first time.
 Van Buren attempted to keep both the South and North happy.
 He claimed Congress had the right to outlaw slavery in the District of Columbia.
 Though, he personally opposed such a move.
-Van Buren's major opponent was William Henry Harrison.
+Van Buren's principal opponent was William Henry Harrison.
 Harrison was a strong supporter of federal money for internal improvements.
 This gave Harrison strong support in the West.
 In addition, Harrison promised he would be willing to reopen the Bank of the United States– if economic conditions warranted it.
 Van Buren maintained Jackson's staunch opposition to the Bank.
 In the end, the superior organization of the Democrats determined the election in favor of Van Buren.
 With Democratic support, Van Buren was able to gain more than 50% of the vote.